avantrec/soco-cli/README.md

 **Example**: `sonos Lounge play_file one.mp3 two.mp3 three.mp3`

-### Directories of Audio Files

-To play every audio file in a local directory, use the `play_directory` (or `play_dir`) action.
-This invokes `play_file` for each valid audio file in the directory.
-Note that it does not traverse into subdirectories.

-**Example**: `sonos Lounge play_directory "Music/Mozart/The Magic Flute/CD 1"`

-On macOS (but not on Windows or Linux), if you have an attached CD drive, this action can be used to play a CD directly to your Sonos speakers, e.g.:

-`sonos Lounge play_dir "/Volumes/Audio CD"`.

-The `play_file` action can be used to play individual tracks on the CD, e.g.:

-`sonos Lounge play_dir "/Volumes/Audio CD/1 Audio Track.aiff"`.

 ### Local Playlists (M3U Files)

 The `play_m3u` (or `play_local_m3u`) action will play a local filesystem playlist in M3U (or M3U8) format.
 Files in the playlist should be available on the local filesystem; any that are not will be skipped.
 Simple lists of audio files in non-M3U format can also be supplied.
 Comments can be inserted in the file by prefixing each comment line with `#`.